spiral/docs/docs/en/basics/logging.md

 ### Logger trait

-The Spiral Framework provides a convenient way to quickly assign a Logger to any class through the use of the `Spiral\Logger\Traits\LoggerTrait` trait.
+Spiral provides a convenient way to quickly assign a Logger to any class through the use of the `Spiral\Logger\Traits\LoggerTrait` trait.
 By simply including this trait in a class you can easily access a Logger instance and log messages.